 What Are The Signs And Symptoms Of Depression?

 Depression can affect various aspects of your life, from physical to emotional and cognitive.
-To be diagnosed with depression, the symptoms should be present for over 2 weeks.
-These are some major symptoms of depression:
+To be diagnosed with depression, the symptoms should be present for over

 1. Aches, Constipation, Poor Appetite